ntheile/World-Survey-Kit/readme.md

 * finished tour js, make a flag in db for first time logged in
 * added fb friend picker
 * added a news feed to the home page
+* added together js remove the views, content and scripts folder